promisepreston/cheat_sheets/README.md

 4. Make a pull request describing what you have done
 5. Now it will hopefully get merged

-**Note**: For now there is no styling guide for CheatSheets, but you can look through the various cheat sheets to have a feel of the styles that were adopted in creating the cheat sheets.
+**Note**: For now there is no styling guide for Cheat Sheets, but you can look through the various cheat sheets to have a feel of the styles that were adopted in creating the cheat sheets.

 Here's some links to resources on how to fork a repository and open a Pull Request:

 - [Getting started with forking a repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

 We are very responsive to contributors, and review every patch we receive fairly quickly.
-Most contributors who successfully get a patch or two applied are given write access to the repositories and invited to join CheatSheets' development team.
+Most contributors who successfully get a patch or two applied are given write access to the repositories and invited to join the Cheat Sheets' development team.
 Since we view every user as potential contributor, this approach works well for us.

-So if you want to help out with CheatSheets, we'll be glad to accept your efforts!
+So if you want to help out with Cheat Sheets, we'll be glad to accept your efforts!

 ## Support
 If you found this project amazing, helpful or interesting, please take little time to **star** it.